Early and Late-Onset OCD: when it develops and why

 by Katherine Pica, LCSW

 Obsessive-Compulsive Disorder (OCD) is a when individuals experience obsessions and compulsions.
 Children can experience OCD as young as the age of 5 but, on average, are diagnosed at the age of 10.
-For children, the main symptoms of OCD are unwanted thoughts, impulses or imagages that happen over and over, causing anxiety or distress.
+For children, the main symptoms of OCD are unwanted thoughts, impulses or images that happen over and over, causing anxiety or distress.
 Additionally, they may say or think something compulsively or make repetitive motions or actions.
 Children can have a lot of magical thinking in their OCD.
 This can also extend to having to obey rules multiple times until anxiety goes away.

 OCD in adults can include many different types of symptoms.
 Adults may fear dirt or contamination, struggle to handle uncertainty, or need things to be orderly and symmetrical.
 There are many subtypes of OCD and OCD can take on many different forms for adults.
 All forms of OCD affect uncertainty; we call OCD the doubting disorder.
 OCD treatment really focuses on treating the doubt and learning to live with uncertainty.